multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 I hope you enjoy this tutorial.
 Please see how to create a bash script to push your commits to github if you want to optimize your workflow.

 Thanks for reading!

-Hyde is developed on and hosted with GitHub.
-Head to the <a href="https://github.com/poole/hyde">GitHub repository</a> for downloads, bug reports, and features requests.

-Thanks!